Improve Employee Scheduling to Fast Track Business Recovery: The Comprehensive Guide

 How Does Predictive Scheduling Impact Employers?

-So far, most of these provisions apply to retail and/or food service employers.
-Some include the hospitality industry.
-Many of the measures have minimum employee requirements which further narrows their scope.
+So far, most of these laws apply to retail and/or food service, although some include the hospitality industry.
+In addition, many have minimum employee requirements which further narrows their scope.
 Nevertheless, employers rarely welcome additional regulation.
-Let’s examine the advantages and challenges for business owners.
+Let’s examine the advantages and challenges.

 Advantages of Predictive Scheduling

-- Predictive scheduling improves employee satisfaction which, in turn, improves customer service and job performance.
+- Improves employee satisfaction which, in turn, improves customer service and job performance.

-- Fair scheduling supports the physical and mental well-being of employees.
+- Supports the physical and mental well-being of employees.

 Challenges of Predictive Scheduling